Nations Deliver New Climate Targets Ahead of Climate Summit | LatestLY

 The document signaled the bloc's commitment to put forward a climate target before the November conference with a 2035 greenhouse gas reduction ranging between 66.25% and 72.5% compared with 1990 levels.

-A proposal to reduce EU greenhouse gas emissionsby 90% by 2040 has long been in the works but is yet to be agreed on by all member states.
+A proposal to reduce EU greenhouse gas emissionsby 90% by 2040 has been in the works for some time, but has yet to be agreed upon by all member states.
 Experts say the 2035 target would have an impact on that goal.

 "The pathway matters: if the EU lands on the lower end of the range, like 66.3%, the final stretch to 90% just five years later will be a steep and uphill climb.
 That does not provide the long-term policy credibility that investors and companies need," added van Veldhoven.

-Note: This article was changed to update China's announced climate targets